 What happened here?

 You have created your first-ever View in Studio.
 By defining the Exposed Fields you have let Studio know which columns the view contains - these columns can now be used as Source values elsewhere in Studio.
 You have also provided the Sql query for the view - well tested against actual data in the Staging database.
-And finally, you have told Studio what you want passed as the parameter @FirstBankDay when the view loads its staging table at runtime.
+Finally, you have told Studio what you want to be passed as the parameter @FirstBankDay when the view loads its staging table at runtime.

 You can click the Validate button to run the validation for just this one View.